bmait101/bmait-website/content/authors/bmm/_index.md

 - name: Wisconsin Department of Natural Resources
   url: https://dnr.wisconsin.gov/

-# Interests to show in About widget
+# # Interests to show in About widget
-interests:
+# interests:
-- Freshwater Ecosystems
+# - Freshwater Fish Ecology
-- Animal Ecology
+# - Conservation Biology
-- Conservation
+# - Food Webs
-- Food Webs
+# - Fisheries
-- Fisheries
+#

-# Education to show in About widget
+# # Education to show in About widget
-education:
+# education:
-  courses:
+#   courses:
-  - course: PhD in Ecology
+#   - course: PhD in Ecology
-    institution: University of Wyoming
+#     institution: University of Wyoming
-    year: 2020
+#     year: 2020
-  - course: MSc in Conservation Biology
+#   - course: MSc in Conservation Biology
-    institution: University of Alberta
+#     institution: University of Alberta
-    year: 2015
+#     year: 2015
-  - course: BSc in Conservation Biology
+#   - course: BSc in Conservation Biology
-    institution: SUNY-College of Environmental Science and Forestry
+#     institution: SUNY-College of Environmental Science and Forestry
-    year: 2011
+#     year: 2011

 # Icons
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons